FREQUENTLY ASKED QUESTIONS

 I know your style is quite natural, but will you take formal/group photos?

 Absolutely!
-I suggest keeping them to ten or fewer different combinations of people but I do group shots at almost every wedding, and I actually enjoy them, not least because I see how important they often are to parents and grandparents.
+I suggest keeping them to ten or fewer different combinations of people but I will do as many photos as you want if you’ve allocated time for them!
+I actually enjoy them, not least because I see how important they often are to parents and grandparents.
 I’m good at whizzing through them quickly (ideally we’ll get them done in 20 mins) – I will often suggest re-ordering them to make them flow more quickly, and I ask you to allocate an usher or someone to help round people up.